 Dysregulated behaviors include behaviors that provide relief or pleasure in the short-term – but often cause negative consequences over time.
 In my last post, I explained why some people find certain dysregulated behaviors almost impossible to resist.

 In a nutshell, you may have learned to use dysregulated behavior to try to “turn off” painful or uncomfortable emotions.
 However, trying to “turn off” emotions is like putting an airtight lid on a pot of boiling water.
-The steam and pressure (the emotions) will continue to build – until you may feel you are constantly under pressure.
-Eventually, the pot will explode, which is when emotions feel especially unbearable.
-Consequently, you may feel compelled to try to “turn off” the heightened emotions by engaging in the dysregulated behavior again.
+The steam and pressure (the emotions and–eventually–urges) will continue to build, until you may feel you are almost constantly under pressure.
+Eventually, the pot will explode, which is when emotions and/or urges feel especially unbearable.
+Consequently, you may feel compelled to try to “turn off” the heightened emotions and urges by engaging in the dysregulated behavior again.

 And the spiral will continue.